locationtech/jts/doc/JTSOp.md

        jtsop -help

- * Compute the area of a WKT geometry and output it as text
+ * Compute the area of WKT geometries and output as text

-       jtsop -a some-geom.wkt -f txt area
+       jtsop -a geoms.wkt -f txt area

- * Compute the unary union of a WKT geometry and output as WKB
+ * Compute the unary union of WKT geometries and output as WKB

-       jtsop -a some-geom.wkt -f wkb Overlay.unaryUnion
+       jtsop -a geoms.wkt -collect -f wkb Overlay.unaryUnion

  * Compute the union of two geometries in WKT and WKB and output as WKT

        jtsop -a some-geom.wkt -b some-other-geom.wkb -f wkt Overlay.Union

- * Compute the buffer of distance 10 of a WKT geometry and output as GeoJSON
+ * Compute the buffer of distance 10 of a WKT geometries and output as GeoJSON

        jtsop -a some-geom.wkt -f geojson Buffer.buffer 10